Lab 10: Pareto Fronts

 # Your code here

-Figure 3
+Figure 4

 TipYour Response — Question 2

-Pick one solution from the adaptive Pareto front.
-What buffer and freeboard values does it use?
-Describe in plain language what this policy does — when does it trigger elevation, and how much does it elevate by?
-Who might prefer this solution over the alternatives on the Pareto front?
+2. Describe in plain language what this policy does — when does it trigger heightening, and how much does it raise the dike?

 TipYour Response — Question 3

-6 Wrap-Up
+Wrap-Up

 Key takeaways:

-1. Choosing objectives is a value judgment — the Pareto front changes depending on which metrics you optimize.
+1. Choosing objectives is a value judgment.
+The Pareto front changes depending on which metrics you optimize.
 The analyst’s job is to present trade-offs, not prescribe a single answer.

-2. The Pareto front separates analysis from decision — it shows what is technically achievable.
-Stakeholders with different risk tolerances, budgets, and values can each identify their preferred solution.
+2. The Pareto front separates analysis from decision.
+It shows what is technically achievable; stakeholders with different risk tolerances, budgets, and values can each identify their preferred solution.

-7 Submission
+Submission

 1. Write your answers in the response boxes above.

-2. Render to PDF:
+3. Render to PDF:

-• In VS Code: Open the command palette (Cmd+Shift+P / Ctrl+Shift+P) –> “Quarto: Render Document” –> select Typst PDF
+• In VS Code: command palette (Cmd+Shift+P / Ctrl+Shift+P) → “Quarto: Render Document” → select Typst PDF

 • Or from the terminal: quarto render index.qmd --to typst

-3. Submit the PDF to the Lab 10 assignment on Canvas.
+4. Submit the PDF to the Lab 10 assignment on Canvas.

-4. Push your code to GitHub (for backup):
+5. Push your code to GitHub (for backup):

 git add -A && git commit -m "Lab 10 complete" && git push